 I also found a bar with a piano.
 It was just a few blocks from the slip where the boat was tied up.
 I used to go in the evening after work to play, hour after hour.
 After while, I was just part of the scene, the piano man.
 I got to know the bartenders and what were euphemistically called the “hospitality ladies”.
 I’d play some kind of China Sea blues on the piano while they chatted up some sailor, got him to buy them fake drinks, and then disappeared into a back room … being the piano man in a Filipino house of ill repute, what’s not to like?
 I mean, isn’t that every musician’s dream!?
 I wrote further about that bar and the hospitality girls here …

-During that time, I went once to an actual full-on whorehouse.
+During that time, I went once to a full-on whorehouse.
 It was the first and only time in my life I ever went.
 Paying directly for anonymous sex always seemed creepy to me, so I’d never done it.
 The guys in the crew wanted to go.
 I said I’d go.
 I was young, with more testosterone than good sense.
 We hopped into a cab with a driver we knew by then.
 He took us to a warehouse in a section of town not recommended in the tourist guide.

 Once inside, we were led into a long room with a one-way mirror running the length of one wall.
 We could walk up and down the long narrow room and look through the one-way mirror, but the young Filipina women in the next room couldn’t see us.